WeCanCodeIT/java-bootcamp-resources/jpa/forms.md

   - Add details to the course (maybe tags or categories) and pull the courses in this fashion
   - Add some javascript...like an alert box when you go to remove a course that asks are you sure?
   - Wire up to the H2 console and make a persistent database
+  - Style your form to make it beautiful